• Skip to primary navigation

 low calorie corn bread Pinterest pin.

-A healthier version of a Southern favorite!
 This Low Calorie Cornbread is buttery, perfectly sweetened and a great low fat and low sugar alternative to classic cornbread.
-Serve with soup or chili for a hearty and satisfying lunch or dinner.
+Serve a slice of cornbread with your favorite soup or chili recipes for a hearty meal.

 Jump to: